 Of these eight modes, only photography aficionados will use more than two modes regularly.
 Both Intelligent Auto Adjustment and Superior Auto Adjustment modes are powerful, but there isn’t a noticeable difference between the two for most people.
+The Superior Auto mode in particular combines previous Cyber-Shot model multi-shot features into one reliable auto mode so you don’t have to mess with manually adjusting aperture or shutter speed.
 The panorama shot requires a supremely steady hand or tripod to not have wavy images.
+You may need some practice before getting just the right shot in the Sweep Panorama mode.
 Defocus Background is a neat idea, but often the background is already out of focus, and defocusing backgrounds can be done with many picture editing applications.
 Scene selection is good for prepared shooting.
 3D shooting, however, is almost completely useless because not only can those images not be viewed in 3D properly (the TX9 screen does not support 3D), most computer monitors don’t support 3D either.

 Picture quality is excellent.
 In steady hands pictures are DSLR quality.
 Colors are accurate and pop, and in strong lighting there is rarely motion blur or inaccuracies.
 See the pictures below.

 Even at full resolution, the TX9 is very clear and crisp.
 Zooming in beyond the 12MP range will of course pixelate the image, but details aren’t lost except at extremes.
 All of the pictures seen here have no edited except for cropping (click to see full-size image).

 For night shooting, picture quality plummeted because of the slow 3.5-4.6 lens.
 See below for some good non-flash shots.